10 Best Places to Retire in Colorado in 2023

 And since Evergreen is located near Denver, residents can enjoy all of the awesome amenities that a big city has to offer.

-In 2018, Golden was listed within the top 20 best places to retire in the United States.
+In 2018, Golden was listed #7 in a list of the best places to retire in the United States by Smart Asset.

-Nearly 10% of the town’s 22,000 population is made up of seniors and offers plenty of healthcare facilities and doctor offices.
+Nearly 10% of the town’s 20,000 population is made up of seniors and the city offers plenty of healthcare facilities and doctor offices.

 Golden has a unique history in that it was founded in 1859 as a gold rush town.
 It was originally called the “Golden City” and is conveniently located between North and South Table Mountains with views of the foothills.